-Most of the various ‘curves’ of the human body have been extensively studied, described and/or depicted by our Renaissance Artists, such as Leonardo da Vinci, and more recently by the Latin and Brazilian artists and surgeons.
+Most of the various curves of the human body have been extensively studied, described and/or depicted by our Renaissance artists, such as Leonardo da Vinci, and more recently by the Latin and Brazilian artists and surgeons.
 In both men and women, the buttock definition is provided by a certain amount of fat and by the musculature.
-It is also important to understand that excessive fat above and around the buttock can make the buttock ‘look’ smaller.
-Therefore, many buttock augmentation procedures will require some liposculpting to the flanks, saddlebags, lower back and sometimes to the upper thighs.
-The length of the inter-buttock ‘crease’, or cleft, is also important in the aesthetics of the buttock.
-You may have seen some buttocks with very short cleft, making the buttocks look small, too low and somewhat undefined.
-This cleft can also be modified to render the buttocks more defined and more attractive.
+It is also important to understand that excessive fat above and around the buttock can make the buttock appear smaller.
+Therefore, many buttock augmentation procedures, including the Brazilian butt lift—a popular choice among my plastic surgery patients in Toronoto— require some liposculpting to the flanks, saddlebags, lower back, and sometimes to the upper thighs.

 - “A” type: the sexiest type for ladies and the one depicted in beauty magazine; the Latin and Brazilian buttocks.

 - Round type: most common, also tends to come with aging

 - Square type: most common for males and for ladies with a square-frame.

 - The ‘V’ (inverted A) type: most difficult type, the one that requires the most liposuction to convert back to a round or A shape